Kota

 But there’s a catch:

-If you’re a member of a company pension scheme, you must no longer be working with the employer who set up the pension scheme.
+If your employees are members of an occupational pension scheme, they must no longer work for the employer that set up the pension scheme.

-Members of PRSA or defined contribution schemes can claim their pension early if they cannot work due to sickness and have valid medical evidence.
+Members of PRSA or defined contribution schemes can also claim their pension early if they’re unable to work due to sickness and have valid medical evidence.

-However, you’ll get less money than if you worked till the normal retirement age.
+However, your employees will get less money than if they worked till the normal retirement age.

-6. Do You Have to Pay Capital Gains Tax on Your Pension Fund?
+6. Do Employees Have to Pay Capital Gains Tax on Their Pension Fund?

-However, when you withdraw money from your pension, either as a lump sum or regular payments, you may have to pay income tax, depending on the amount you withdraw.
+However, when they withdraw money from their pension, either as a lump sum or regular payments, they may have to pay income tax, depending on the amount they withdraw.

 7. What Are Some Tax-Exempt Pensions in Ireland?